two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 For consumer applications, Cloud Run uses a push model where a [Pub/Sub push subscription](https://cloud.google.com/run/docs/tutorials/pubsub) is configured for a Cloud Run app.
 Due to this, the Celerity runtime will not be configured to poll a message source, a HTTP API will be set up instead to receive messages from the Pub/Sub push subscription.

 Autoscaling is configured with the use of Cloud Run annotations through `autoscaling.knative.dev/minScale` and `autoscaling.knative.dev/maxScale` [annotations](https://cloud.google.com/run/docs/reference/rest/v1/ObjectMeta).
 The knative autoscaler will scale the number of instances based on the number of requests and the CPU and memory usage of the instances.
-By default, the application will be configured to scale the number of instances with a minimum of 1 instance and a maximum of 5 instances.
+By default, for production app environments, the application will be configured to scale the number of instances with a minimum of 2 instances and a maximum of 5 instances.
+The default values for development app environments are a minimum of 1 instance and a maximum of 3 instances.
 Deploy configuration can be used to override this behaviour.

 For Cloud Run, the consumer application will not be associated with a VPC, defining custom VPCs for Cloud Run applications is not supported.
 Creating and linking a VPC to the consumer application will enable the `Internal` networking mode in the [network ingress settings](https://cloud.google.com/run/docs/securing/ingress). `celerity.consumer.vpc.subnetType` has no effect for Cloud Run deployments, the application will always be deployed to a network managed by Google Cloud.
 Setting `celerity.consumer.vpc.ingressType` to `private` will have the same affect as attaching a VPC to the application, making the run trigger endpoint private.
 Setting `celerity.consumer.vpc.ingressType` to `public` will have the same effect as not attaching a VPC to the consumer application, making the Cloud Run service public if an external application load balancer is configured to route traffic to the Cloud Run service. `public` is equivalent to the "Internal and Cloud Load Balancing" [ingress setting](https://cloud.google.com/run/docs/securing/ingress#settings).

 Memory and CPU resources allocated to the consumer application can be defined in the deploy configuration, when not defined, memory and CPU will be derived from the handlers configured for the application.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-The Cloud Run service will be allocated a limit of 1GB of memory and 1 vCPU per instance.
+The Cloud Run service will be allocated a limit of 2GB of memory and 1 vCPU per instance in production app envirionments.
+For develompent app environments, the service will be allocated a limit of 1GB of memory and 0.5 vCPUs per instance.

 A sidecar [OpenTelemetry Collector](https://github.com/GoogleCloudPlatform/opentelemetry-cloud-run) container is deployed in the service with the consumer application to collect traces and metrics, this will take up a small portion of the memory and CPU allocated to the application.
 Traces will only be collected if tracing is enabled for the handlers that process messages.